Hiring teens and college students at your restaurant? Here's what to know

 • A 17-year-old may even make a few deliveries during the dinner rush.

-Before hiring a teenager, you may want to consult with a legal professional so you understand child labor law basics in your state and gain feedback on the tasks you want them to perform.
+Before hiring a teenager, you may want to consult with a legal professional so you understand labor law basics in your state and gain feedback on the tasks you want them to perform.

 Accidents (unfortunately) happen, and that’s when you need workers’ compensation insurance to protect your employees and your business.
 It doesn’t really matter if they are minors; workers’ comp typically doesn’t have age requirements, so young people have protections like any other employee.
 Workers’ compensation can help cover work-related medical expenses and lost wages while also shielding you from liability.